 In this review I will highlight my favourite so far, the recently published Idaho Suite for solo piano.

 The Idaho Suite is a new six-movement work written for members of the MTNA Collegiate Chapter at the University of Idaho.
 The premiere took place in November 2017, with each of the original dedicatees performing.

 In terms of the level of the pieces, I would suggest that they broadly orbit around ABRSM Grades 7-8.

 The Suite opens with the glorious ’C’ me later, (written for Paul Zeller) whose expansive harmonies and chord clusters all lie surprisingly well under the hand, and speak to a positive, Copland-esque Americana.

-The more lyrical and reflective The Darker Side of Blue (written for Roger McVey) is a beautiful study in sonority, but requires large hands (able to stretch a tenth) in order to perfectly realise it’s harmonies and syncopation.
+The more lyrical and reflective The Darker Side of Blue (written for Roger McVey) is a beautiful study in sonority, but requires large hands (able to stretch a tenth) in order to perfectly realise it’s harmonies and syncopation without spreads.

 The euphoric Sunlit Peaks (written for Megan Rich) follows – an astonishingly vivid piece of piano writing which proves to be a hugely effective scherzo.